 Alain Lawo-Sukam (Cameroon, West Africa) will visit Hofstra on November 20 and 21, 2019, and he will deliver four public lectures.

-Dr. Alain Lawo-Sukam is an Associate Professor of Africana Studies and Hispanic Studies at Texas A&M University and is widely published both as a scholar and as a creative writer.
+Dr. Alain Lawo-Sukam is an associate professor of Africana Studies and Hispanic Studies at Texas A&M University and is widely published both as a scholar and as a creative writer.
 He is the author of the trilingual poetry book Dream of Africa.
 Rêve d’Afrique.
 Sueño con África (2013), and the novel Mange-Mil y sus historias de tierra caliente (2017).
-His work addresses African experiences in the Hispanic Atlantic world and aims towards a vision of Afro-Hispanic Studies that incorporates new frontiers of knowledge.
+His work addresses African experiences in the Hispanic Atlantic world and aims toward a vision of Afro-Hispanic studies that incorporates new frontiers of knowledge.
 He specializes in the history and cultures of Afro-descendants in the Americas, focusing in particular on the Afro-Argentinean, Afro-Colombian, and Afro-Cuban communities and experiences.
 He has written two scholarly books, La poesía de Guinea Ecuatorial en su contexto colonial y (trans)nacional (2019) and Hacia una poética afro-colombiana: el caso del Pacífico (2010).
-The recipient of numerous grants and awards in teaching and research, he is also the former Chair of the African Division of the Modern Language Association.
+The recipient of numerous grants and awards in teaching and research, he is also the former chair of the African division of the Modern Language Association.

 Juan Tomás Ávila Laurel (Equatorial Guinea, West Africa) will visit Hofstra on April 10, 2019.
 He will conduct a writing workshop and will give a public lecture on activism and political dissidence in Africa.

-Juan Tomás Ávila Laurel is an internationally known writer, blogger and activist from Equatorial Guinea, now living between Barcelona and Malabo because of his opposition to the 40-year long dictatorship of Teodoro Obiang Nguema Mbasogo in his country (Obiang has been in office since he overthrew his uncle Francisco Macías Nguema out of power in 1979). Ávila Laurel is the author of more than 20 books (novels, essays, poetry, plays and short stories) which have been translated into numerous languages, including English, French, and Finnish.
-One of his latest novels, By Night the Mountain Burns (And Other Stories Press, 2014) narrates his childhood in the small South Atlantic island of Annobón, while The Gurugu Pledge (And Other Stories Press, 2017) tells the stories of African migrants in their attempt to arrive to the shores of Europe, and provides a reflection on decolonization and dictatorships on the continent today.
+Juan Tomás Ávila Laurel is an internationally known writer, blogger, and activist from Equatorial Guinea, now living between Barcelona and Malabo because of his opposition to the 40-year-long dictatorship of Teodoro Obiang Nguema Mbasogo in his country (Obiang has been in office since he overthrew his uncle Francisco Macías Nguema from power in 1979). Ávila Laurel is the author of more than 20 books (novels, essays, poetry, plays, and short stories) which have been translated into numerous languages, including English, French, and Finnish.
+One of his latest novels, By Night the Mountain Burns (And Other Stories Press, 2014) narrates his childhood in the small South Atlantic island of Annobón, while The Gurugu Pledge (And Other Stories Press, 2017) tells the stories of African migrants in their attempt to arrive to the shores of Europe and provides a reflection on decolonization and dictatorships on the continent today.